Arctic Umiaq Line: Current fleet

-The only ship in operation is M/S Sarfaq Ittuk (IMO 8913899).
-Built in 1992, it was subsequently renovated and upgraded in 2000 in the Gdańsk Shipyard in Gdańsk, Poland.
+The only vessel currently in operation is M/S Sarfaq Ittuk (IMO 8913899).
+Built in 1992, the ship was renovated and upgraded in 2000 at the Gdańsk Shipyard in Gdańsk, Poland.

-The ship has a 249-passenger capacity, with 52 2-bed cabins, and 145 communal (compartment or couchette) rollout beds on the two lower decks.
+The vessel has a passenger capacity of 249, including 52 two-bed cabins and 145 communal rollout beds (compartment or couchette-style) located on the two lower decks.

-It has a length (overall) of 72.8 m, a Gross tonnage of 2118 t, and freight capacity (Deadweight) of 163 t.
+It measures 72.8 metres in overall length, has a gross tonnage of 2,118, and a deadweight (freight) capacity of 163 tonnes.